zeroc-ice/ice-builder-visualstudio/README.md

 You can sign your extension with Authenticode by setting the environment variable `SIGN_CERTIFICATE` to the path of your PFX certificate store, and the `SIGN_PASSWORD` environment variable to the password used by your certificate store.

+## Migration from the Ice Add-in for Visual Studio

+The Ice Builder for Visual Studio replaces the old Ice add-in for Visual Studio.
+Each time you start Visual Studio with both the Ice Builder extension and the Ice add-in installed, the Ice Builder will offer to remove the Ice add-in.

+Project files created with the Ice add-in are not compatible with the Ice Builder.
+When you open such a project file, the Ice Builder will offer to convert your project's configuration to the Ice Builder format.
+You should backup your project files first, as this conversion is irreversible.